Permission Denied!

 When you go to opt out you get “warned” about doing this with a list of what they consider the dire consequences…bear in mind that this list is aimed at those who are thinking about opting out of the pension scheme for good and not those who are looking to “lock in” a good set of salaries that could soon become too old to be used and may be lost forever without such action.
 Opting out to invoke the protective hypothetical calculation is not the same as leaving altogether.

-However, the warnings do worry – that is the intention after all, to make those thinking about leaving pause for thought.
-There are some parts that are relevant but her I through each of the points being made.
+However, the warnings do worry people – that is the intention, after all, to make those thinking about leaving, pause for thought.
+There are some parts that are relevant but here I go through each of the points being made.

 my employer contributing towards the cost of my benefits (23.6% of your pensionable earnings);1) Employer contributing 23.6%.

-It doesn’t matter how much the contribute.
-The calculation of your final salary is based on rules and not how much money is paid into the scheme.
-Opting out to use the hypothetical calculation “rule” to stop the value falling is the point of doing this.
-It is one of the most counter-intuitive rules that, at its base level means you can get MORE by paying in LESS (one month less), but it is a rule and there to be used if you are aware of it.
+It doesn’t matter how much they contribute.
+The calculation of your final salary is based on rules and not on how much money is paid into the scheme.
+Opting out to use the hypothetical calculation “rule”, to stop the value falling is the point of doing this.
+It is one of the most counter-intuitive rules that means you can get MORE by paying in LESS (one month less).
+But it is a rule and there to be used if you are aware of it.

 (oh and it is rising to 28.6% in April 2024 – but it still doesn’t matter)